Last updated on April 10th, 2023

 These are the oldest types of logos.
 However, the demand for these logos hasn’t gone down yet.
 The emblem logo includes a symbol or icon with seals, crests, and badges.
-As far as organizations, schools, or government agencies and the auto industry are concerned, emblem logos are the first choice.
+As far as organizations, schools, or government agencies, and the auto industry are concerned, emblem logos are the first choice.

 While some companies don’t mind reflecting their brand essence with traditional design, others give the traditional emblem a modern look.
 Let’s take an example of the iconic logo of Starbucks.
 It includes a mermaid emblem with its name written along.
 The same goes for Harley Davidson’s famous crest logo.

 As the design of such logotypes is intricate, they prove a little less versatile than other types of logos discussed earlier.
 Their intricate nature won’t make them easier to include in every aspect of branding.
-For printed materials like business cards, an emblem logo may scale down, which makes it hard to read.
+For printed materials like business cards, an emblem logo may scale down, making it hard to read.

 09. Slime Logos

 Slime logos are new-age brand marks.
 Unlike the ones mentioned earlier, these types of logos have a cartoonish context, and it means that instead of having a standard typeface or symbol, it has slime-inspired elements.

 Take an example of Nickelodeon’s logo.
 Its color spreads on the design as slime does, and it gives a distinctive brand identity to the company.

 You can hire a freelance graphic designer to create a perfect slime logo that matches your branding needs.
 Even, you can get fantastic slime logo ideas from the Web before opting for one.